-The privatized rail system, PeruRail (www.perurail.com), has daily services between Cuzco and Aguas Calientes, aka Machu Picchu Pueblo, and services between Cuzco and Puno on the shores of Lake Titicaca three times a week.
-There's also luxury passenger services between Cuzco, Puno and Arequipa twice weekly.
-Inca Rail also offers service between Ollantaytambo and Aguas Calientes.
+The privatized rail system, PeruRail (www.perurail.com), has daily services between Cuzco and Aguas Calientes, aka Machu Picchu Pueblo, and thrice-weekly services between Cuzco and Puno on the shores of Lake Titicaca.
+There are also luxury passenger services between Cuzco, Puno and Arequipa twice weekly.
+Inca Rail also offers a service between Ollantaytambo and Aguas Calientes.

 Train buffs won’t want to miss the lovely Ferrocarril Central Andino, which reaches a head-spinning altitude of 4829m.
 It usually runs between Lima and Huancayo from mid-April to mid-November.
 In Huancayo, cheaper trains to Huancavelica leave daily from a different station.
 Another charmingly historic railway makes inexpensive daily runs between Tacna on Peru’s south coast and Arica, Chile.